-E-cigarettes are also known as hooka pens, vape pens, or electronic nicotine delivery systems (ENDS).
-They typically resemble real cigarettes and they are used in the same way.
+E-cigarettes are also known as hookah pens, vape pens, or electronic nicotine delivery systems (ENDS).
+They typically resemble real cigarettes and are used in the same way.
 There is generally a tip that lights up when the e-cigarette is puffed and then a smoke-like cloud of vapor is taken in through the lungs and exhaled.
 The inside of the e-cigarettes is much different than traditional cigarettes.
-Each one contains a battery, a heating element, and a cartridge that contains nicotine and other chemicals such as those that create smoke and add flavor.
+Each contains a battery, a heating element, and a cartridge that contains nicotine and other chemicals such as those that create smoke and add flavor.
 The American Academy of Pediatrics (AAP) is concerned that e-cigarette companies are specifically targeting a teenage market.
 The devices are appealing to children and adolescents because they come in a variety of colors and flavors.

-According to a recent study from the Centers for Disease Control and Prevention (CDCP), the amount of cigarettes smoked by adolescents has decreased in the last few years but the number of e-cigarettes smoked has increased.
+According to a recent study from the Centers for Disease Control and Prevention (CDC), the amount of cigarettes smoked by adolescents has decreased in the last few years but the number of e-cigarettes smoked has increased.
 Though they do not have to, e-cigarettes often contain nicotine in liquid form.
-E-cigarettes are now the number one way that adolescents ingest nicotine.
+E-cigarettes are now the number one way adolescents ingest nicotine.
 Nicotine is extremely addictive and could become a gateway drug for conventional smoking or even smoking marijuana.
 The e-cigarette device can also be used to smoke marijuana.
-The AAP affirms that “e-cigarette use among teens is associated with a higher likelihood of using regular tobacco and lower rates of smoking cessation.”
+The AAP affirms, “e-cigarette use among teens is associated with a higher likelihood of using regular tobacco and lower rates of smoking cessation.”

-The 2014 CDCP survey also reported that 13.4 percent of high school students surveyed claimed that they had vaped at least once in the previous 30 days.
+The 2014 CDC survey also reported that 13.4 percent of high school students surveyed claimed they had vaped at least once in the previous 30 days.
 Even more surprisingly, 3.9 percent of middle school aged students admitted their use of e-cigarettes within the last month.
 Those numbers represent a 300 percent increase over what they were in 2013.
 Karen M. Wilson, chair of the AAP Section on Tobacco Control explains that “the developing brains of children and teens are particularly vulnerable to nicotine, which is why the growing popularity of e-cigarettes among adolescents is so alarming and dangerous to their long-term health.”

-The chance of a child using an e-cigarette and becoming addicted to nicotine is great cause for concern but it is not the only risk associated with these smoking devices.
-The liquid nicotine inside of e-cigarettes is extremely toxic and in some instances deadly.
+The chance of a child using an e-cigarette and becoming addicted to nicotine is great cause for concern.
+But it is not the only risk associated with these smoking devices.
+The liquid nicotine inside of e-cigarettes is extremely toxic, and in some instances, deadly.
 Drinking just a half a teaspoon could be fatal to a toddler sized child.
 ABCNews.com reported that a one-year-old toddler from upstate New York died from ingesting liquid nicotine in the fall of 2014.
 An even smaller amount can lead to serious illness for children, adults, or pets.
-For that reason, the AAP is also calling for child- resistant packaging to be required on e-cigarettes and accessories that contain the toxic substance.
+For that reason, the AAP is also calling for child resistant packaging to be required on e-cigarettes and accessories that contain the toxic substance.
 Parents who smoke are advised to keep their devices out of reach of children.
 Proper disposal of e-cigarette cartridges is also important to avoid accidental ingestion.

 The risks of first- and secondhand exposure to traditional tobacco smoke can no longer be denied.
 Smokers of cigarettes, cigars, and pipes are finding themselves unwelcome in restaurants, bars, even on city streets.
 E-cigarettes are a high-tech attempt to satisfy smokers’ cravings while reducing the risks involved in smoking or being around smokers.
 Despite initial claims, these devices are not harmless, especially not in the hands of children whose brains are still developing.
 Even if used without nicotine, these devices can instill a habit in users that can last a lifetime and lead to other, more dangerous activities.
 It is important to educate children to the risks involved in using e-cigarettes.
-Parents who smoke should try their hardest to quit and until they do they should keep their devices locked up where children and teenagers can not get to them.
+Parents who smoke should try their hardest to quit and until they do, they should keep their devices locked up where children and teenagers can’t get to them.